codegarden13/dev-docker-php/readme.md

 3. run `docker-compose up --build` so that the dockerfile is respected
 4. run `docker compose up -v` after a previous `./container-uninstall.sh`

-Now you can write your php or html to the directories prd or stg, this folders are synced to the webroots of your instances.
+Now you can write php/html to the webroot directories prd or stg, which are synced to the webroots of your instances.
+If you are good with your results, save it local using the backup function below.

 ## Last but not least ... backup.
 **Backup** of your work is crucial.
 In practise, you work in stg and prd.
 GIT is perfect, but i had cases when GIT messed up imprtant folders, because i used it in a wrong way.
 Do not rely on the exposed docker mountpoints that sync local folders with the container. `./backup_subfolders.sh stg ` would zip your staging files to an ICloud location which you can define in a `.env` file.

 To **connect to the mysql database** from a php file, use `$mysqli = new mysqli("db", "root", "root", "d3_articles");`

+## Security

+Change the passwords, use the .env file !